gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/automatically-connect-to-https-git-repositories-with-self-signed-ssl-certificates-or-other-ssl-issues-gij-cloud.md

 6. Select repositories or import all of them, then click **Connect repositories** to complete the setup.

+## What to do after the integration is created

 This integration appears in the Manage integrations list.
 Go to ![](/wp-content/uploads/actions-icon.png) Actions ➜ **Edit integration** to make changes to the repository settings.

 &nbsp;